-Soren Madsen - Updated 22th of June 2020
+Soren Madsen - Updated 27 May 2024

 The scholarship-question: How can you get paid for studying abroad?